-- the rainfall reductions in autumn and winter to remain, or become drier still; - reductions in spring rainfall but possible increases in summer rainfall; and, - overall reductions in streamflow.
+- the rainfall reductions in cooler months to remain, or become drier still; - possible increases in summer rainfall; and, - overall reductions in streamflow.

 Even if there is an increase in summer rainfall, it is unlikely to offset the streamflow impact of rainfall reductions in other seasons.